Shallow Diffuse: Robust and Invisible Watermarking through Low-Dimensional Subspaces in Diffusion Models: Experiments

 \section{Experiments}

 In this section, we present a comprehensive set of experiments to demonstrate the robustness and consistency of \textit{Shallow-Diffuse} across various datasets.
 We begin by highlighting its performance in terms of robustness and consistency in both the server scenario (\Cref{sec:server_scenario}) and the user scenario (\Cref{sec:user_scenario}).
 We further explore the trade-off between robustness and consistency in \Cref{{sec:trade-off}}.
-Lastly, we provide extra \emph{multi-key identification} experiments in \Cref{sec:multi_key} and ablation studies on watermark pattern design (\Cref{sec:ablation_watermark_pattern}), watermarking embedded channel (\Cref{sec:ablation_watermarking_embedded_channel}), watermark injecting timestep $t$ (\Cref{sec:ablation_timestep}) and inference steps (\Cref{sec:ablation_inference_steps}). \paragraph{Comparison baselines.} For both the user and server scenarios, we select the following non-diffusion-based methods: DWtDct \cite{cox2007digital}, DwtDctSvd \cite{cox2007digital}, RivaGAN \cite{zhang2019robust}, StegaStamp \cite{tancik2020stegastamp}; and diffusion-based methods: Stable Signature \cite{fernandez2023stable}, Tree-Ring Watermarks \cite{wen2023tree}, RingID \cite{ci2024ringid}, and Gaussian Shading \cite{yang2024gaussian}.
-Although Tree-ring, RingID, and Gaussian Shading were originally proposed for the text-to-image generation setting, we adapt these techniques for user scenario by applying them to latents obtained from noising an input image.
+Lastly, we provide extra \emph{multi-key identification} experiments in \Cref{sec:multi_key} and ablation studies on watermark pattern design (\Cref{sec:ablation_watermark_pattern}), watermarking embedded channel (\Cref{sec:ablation_watermarking_embedded_channel}), watermark injecting timestep $t$ (\Cref{sec:ablation_timestep}) and inference steps (\Cref{sec:ablation_inference_steps}). \paragraph{Comparison baselines.} For the server scenario, we select the following non-diffusion-based methods: DWtDct \cite{cox2007digital}, DwtDctSvd \cite{cox2007digital}, RivaGAN \cite{zhang2019robust}, StegaStamp \cite{tancik2020stegastamp}; and diffusion-based methods: Stable Signature \cite{fernandez2023stable}, Tree-Ring Watermarks \cite{wen2023tree}, RingID \cite{ci2024ringid}, and Gaussian Shading \cite{yang2024gaussian}.
+In the user scenario, we adopt the same baseline methods, except for Stable Signature, as this method are not suitable for this setting.